Loading...

 Well done if you got that one right.

-For D, circles times four equals stars.
+For D, circles times 4 equals stars.

-Well done if you've got those ones right, C and D were quite tough.
+C and D were quite tough.

-Now it's time for your practise task.
+Now it's time for your practice task.

-See if you can give these a go, and press pause if you need more time.
+See if you can give these a go and press pause if you need more time.

-Well done, let's move on to question two.
+Let's move on to question 2.

-Question two shows the following bar models, I want you to fill in those gaps.
+I want you to fill in those gaps.

 See if you can give it a go and press pause one more time.

-Great work, let's move on to question three.
+Let's move on to question 3.

-Question three, Jacob spilt ink all over his work again, can you work out what is under those ink splats?
-We have some ratio information given below, read everything carefully before you fill in the bar model, and that ratio table, and those gaps.
+Question 3, Jacob spilled ink all over his work again, can you work out what is under those ink splats?
+We have some ratio information given below.

-Great work, let's move on to question four.
+Let's move on to question 4.

 Who used the correct ratio for making the papier mache?
 And explain the error of the other pupils.

-And B, whose mixture will be too watery and explain?
-See if you can give this a go, press pause if you need more time.
+And B, whose mixture will be too watery and explain.

 Well done, let's have a look at these answers.